leoniehodel/deepCattleCount/README.md

 `python inference.py parameters/ pathto/img.jpg pathto/img.kml`

-Img.geojson file with geopoints for approximately every 400 px x 400 px containing the predicted cattle number and standard deviation from the estimate.
+Img.geojson file with geopoints for approximately every 400 px x 400 px containing the predicted cattle number and ensemble-generated standard deviation from the estimate.

 ## Testing
 In the jupyter notebook `Ensemble-test-set.ipynb` the ensemble of the trained CSRNet set is evaluated and an example